The SDK is supported on iOS 8.0 and above.

 Note:

-- If you use a v4.7 license and have updated the SDK to v4.9, you can click Switch to New License in the console to generate a new license key and URL.
-A new license can be used only on v4.9 or above and should be configured as described above.
+If you use a license for the SDK on v4.7 and have upgraded the SDK to v4.9, you can click Switch to New License in the console to generate a new license key and URL.
+A new license can be used only for the SDK on v4.9 or later and should be configured as described above.

 [TXLiveBase setConsoleEnabled:YES];